bluemix-enablement/bmx-setup/00-01-setup-machine/Set_up_the_Mac_Environment.md

 1. In a browser search engine, type xcode and select [Xcode on the Mac App Store - iTunes – Apple]( https://itunes.apple.com/ca/app/xcode/id497799835?mt=12).
 Note: This was the link title at the time of writing.
 You search *itunes* for the XCode download link.
 2. Click the Link View in Mac App Store.
 3. Click the **Get** button.
 4. It changes to an Install App button.
 Click it again.
 NOTE: The download is approximately 4.5GB.
 It may take a long time.
 5. Verify the installation.
 Open Xcode, select **File > New > Playground**, then create the playground and verify that you see the string “Hello, playground”.

 ### Step 2: Install Homebrew
-1. In the Terminal window, type
-`ruby -e “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)”`
-2. You see a list of steps that will be executed. type **Return** to start the process.
+1. Got to `https://brew.sh/` to see find the current installation process.
-3. Verify the installation by typing
+2. Verify the installation by typing
 `brew help`
 You should see a list of usage examples.

 ### Step 3: Install Java JDK 1.8
 1. Open a browser to [https://www.oracle.com]( https://www.oracle.com).
 2. In the list of menu options, hover over **Downloads** (if you cannot see it, reduce the zoom of the browser until it appears).
 3. Under *Popular Downloads* to the left, click **Java for Developers**.